Who uses the AS/400 anymore?

 AS400 HISTORY – my take on it anyway 😉

-It’s successor IBM iSeries was used up until early 2000’s – this was really a re-branding along with some hardware upgrades.
-This line was sometimes called AS/400e and eServers – so it’s easy to get confused.
+It’s successor, the IBM iSeries was used up until early 2000’s – this was really a re-branding along with some hardware upgrades.
+This line was sometimes called AS/400e and eServers but continued to run the branded OS/400 operating system.

 The old AS/400 range was finally put to the bed with the launch of IBM POWER SYSTEMS – this hardware is hugely changed from the old AS400 machines.